 There are lots of ideas here that we’d like to see the thrifting market as a whole pick up on – after all, isn’t fashion really about strutting your stuff in front of others?

 Refashioner | Designer Vintage Thrift

 It’s not cheap but Refashioner is the thrifting store that connects you with the best of designer vintage clothing.

-Now, their pricing isn’t ridiculous either, but it does accurately represent the state of the vintage clothing collectibles market.
+Their pricing isn’t ridiculous either, but it does accurately represent the state of the online vintage clothing collectibles market.

 Everything that they sell is top quality and they have a reputation for delivering items that last for a very long time after purchase.